hossamnasser938/JavaScript-Essential-Training-Course-Documentation/2. The Basics/basics.md

 ## Add inline JavaScript to an HTML
 * In a real project we do not write and execute JavaScript from the console but we have two choices:
     * Write JS inside the HTML document.
-    * Write JS in a separate file and connect it with the HTML document telling the browser to download this file alngside the HTML document.
+    * Write JS in a separate file and connect it with the HTML document telling the browser to download this file alongside the HTML document.
 * To write JS inside the HTML document, we add a special tag called ` script `.
 * The place of the ` script ` tag depends on **when** you want the script to be executed and other factors.
     * If we want the ` script ` to run **before** the HTML elements are rendered, we can add it within the ` head ` element.